 - DOC / DOCX: This is a Microsoft Word file.
 Software that should be able to read this file includes: Microsoft Word, Apple Pages, LibreOffice Writer.

 - MP3: This is an audio track in MP3 format and can be read by most computers.

 - ZIP: This is an audio collection (an ‘album’ of audio tracks).
 Most computers will able to ‘unzip’ this file revealing a collection of MP3 files.

 How can I access the resource that I have been sent?

-Psychology Tools makes it simple for therapists to email resources to their clients.
+Psychology Tools makes it simple for counselors or therapists to email resources to their clients.
 If you have received an automated email from Psychology Tools it will contain a download link.

 Clicking the link contained in this email will trigger your computer’s internet browser to display or download the resource.

 In the case of PDF files the document is likely to display in your default internet browser.
 In the case of PPT, DOC, and ZIP formats, you are likely to be prompted to save the file to your downloads folder.

 If you experience any difficulties downloading the resource that you have been sent then suggested troubleshooting steps include: